- ABL Kinase Domain Mutation in CML, Cell-based

 Among individuals with quantitative values just above or just below the cut-off threshold, reversions or conversions were common.
 Retesting was performed within 3 weeks of the original test.
 Confirming a positive Quantiferon test is prudent before starting therapy.

 *Per Susan Dorman, M.D.
 The John Hopkins University School of Medicine.

 Calculation of Detected, Not Detected, or Indeterminate

 Question 5.
-What does an indeterminate response mean?
+What causes an indeterminate response?

 The 2 main causes of indeterminate results are:

 - Lack of incubating the samples properly (such as not incubating the sample at all or over incubating)

 - Presence of heterophile antibodies in the patient sample

 - Intrinsic IFN-γ secretion